-You can also do a web search on the agent’s name.
+You can also do a web search on the agent’s name (though never just type “literary agent” into a search engine; doing that will result in a list of scammers).
 Most agents have websites these days.
 Learn how to evaluate an agent’s website so you can tell whether the agent is “real” or a fake.
-A good clue to “real” is a track record of sales to real publishers.
-An obvious clue to “fake” is whether the agent in question is advertising…using their website to troll for “clients” (aka victims).
-Real agents don’t advertise.
+A good clue to “real” is a track record of sales to recognizable publishers.
+An obvious clue to “fake” is no mention of track record, or a client list that doesn’t include any published writers.

 The most important thing to remember is that you are collecting info on these agents to try and get a feel for what the agent likes, what his or her literary tastes are.
 Doing this kind of research will also ensure that you don’t waste your time querying agents that have gone out of business, died, have zero sales, etc.

 In your research, you’ll also be looking for the agent’s preferred submission guidelines.
-You can usually find these in the market resources referred to above, or at the agent’s website.
+You can usually find these in the market resources referred to above, though the most up-to-date source is the agent’s website.
 IMPORTANT TIP: Pay attention to these guidelines and send the agent exactly what he or she asks to see.

 For example, some agents will say “query only.”
-That means you send them just the query letter and SASE (stamped, self-addressed envelope), if you’re doing hardcopy queries.
-Some agents will say “e-queries fine” or “no e-queries.”
-Some will say “query with first chapter and synopsis” or whatever.
+That means that all they want to see is your query letter.
+Some will say “query with first chapter and synopsis” or “query with the firs 50 pages.”
 I can’t stress this too strongly: send the agent exactly what he or she asks to see.
 No more, no less.

 Here’s a short list of “bewares” and advisories when agent searching:

 2. Real agents don’t charge upfront fees.
 The days of scammers charging “reading fees” are pretty much over.
-They’ve gotten cagier in the past few years.
-Now they call their fees “contract fees,” “administrative fees,” “editing fees,” “critique fees,” “evaluation fees,” and so on and so forth.
-The operative “beware” in here is that the author has to write a check or send money via Paypal or pony up a credit card as a condition of representation.
+They’ve gotten cagier in the past few years — now they call their fees “contract fees,” “administrative fees,” “editing fees,” “critique fees,” “evaluation fees,” and so on.
+The operative “beware” in here is that the author has to hand over money as a condition of representation.